 When I wrote this, I had just two rounds of chemo to go and I was thrilled that my cancer journey was finally ending.
-Little did know that my leukemia would return, and that the second time around, the drugs wouldn’t be able to beat it.
-I was running out of options.
-That’s when I came to Seattle Children’s to join Dr. Rebecca Gardner’s CAR T immunotherapy clinical trial.
+Little did I know that my leukemia would return and return and return and, yup, return again.
+But I’m getting ahead of myself …

 Hello, Seattle Children’s

-From the very first day I arrived in Seattle, I felt cared for – the hospital is like one giant support network.
+From the first day I arrived at Seattle Children’s, I felt cared for – the hospital is like one giant support network.
 Dr. Gardner even called to check on me while she was away on vacation!
 Honestly, as terrible as the situation was, it was a really positive experience.
 I loved all my doctors and nurses and, more importantly, I trusted them.
-The only downside was that chicken nuggets weren’t on the hospital menu … LOL!

-My radiation and chemo treatments may cause osteoporosis, cataracts, high cholesterol or heart problems later in life.
-Thanks to new safer cancer treatments like immunotherapy, kids with a leukemia diagnosis will have a much more direct path to freedom.
+The radiation and chemo I went through as a first course of treatment may cause osteoporosis, cataracts, high cholesterol or heart problems later in life.
+Thanks to new, safer cancer treatments like immunotherapy, kids with a leukemia diagnosis will have a much more direct path to freedom.
 One day soon, they can skip all the chemo and radiation and go straight to immunotherapy, which is much easier on the body.
-Just two days after my CAR T immunotherapy treatment, I was able to run a mile!
-I was so ready to get back to my regular life.
-I would go back and do CAR T a million times over because my quality of life was THAT good afterwards.
+Just two days after my CAR T-cell immunotherapy treatment, I was able to run a mile!

 You are the backbone of cancer research

 To all the people who donate to cancer research, I want to say thank you from the bottom of my heart.
-CAR T immunotherapy trials wouldn’t happen without heroes like you who support Strong Against Cancer, a national fundraising push to develop cures for childhood cancers.
+CAR T-cell immunotherapy trials wouldn’t happen without heroes like you who support Strong Against Cancer, a national fundraising push to develop cures for childhood cancers.
 You are the backbone of cancer research.
-Without you, I wouldn’t be here … literally.
+Without you, I wouldn’t be here.
 Every day you are helping to spearhead new ways to cure the disease.

-Unfortunately, my cancer story didn’t end with CAR T. Once again, my body refused to take a direct path to freedom.
+Unfortunately, my cancer story didn’t end with the CAR T-cell trial.
+Once again, my body refused to take a direct path to freedom.
 The new T cells – my fighter cells that were reengineered to kill the cancer – did their job swiftly and I was in remission in just 10 days.
 But then, shortly after that, they packed their bags and left my system for some reason.
 Dr. Gardner explained that the faster the T cells leave the body, the more likely patients are to relapse, so I needed a bone marrow transplant.
-I was super worried at first, but luckily, we found the perfect match and I’m more hopeful than ever that this is the very last mile of my cancer journey.
+I was super worried at first, but, luckily, we found the perfect match.

 Meet More It Starts With Yes Patient Ambassadors